hoedown/node-hoedown/doc/document.markdown

     Smaller units mean less memory but more frequent allocations.
     Default: 64.

+  * `minimumSize` is a low-level integer parameter.
+It's the minimum number of bytes the output buffer is always allocated before rendering.
+It's recommended to set it to a high enough length to contain most outputs.
+    Default: 0 (don't preallocate).

-  * `initialSize` is a low-level integer parameters.
-It's the number of bytes that should be initially allocated before doing any renders.
+  * `maximumSize` is a low-level integer parameter.
+It's the maximum number of bytes the output buffer can use without being reallocated to `minimumSize` the next render.
+It should be at least `minimumSize`.
-    Default: 0.
+    Default: `minimumSize` setting.

 ## Flags: hoedown.Extensions